avinashkarn/avikarn.com/_posts/2020-06-26-MachineLearning_rf_glmnet.md

 ## Conclusion:

-In this tutorial, real marker and phenotype data were used in machine learning models: random forest and glmnet(lasso and ridge regression).
+In this tutorial, real genetic markers and phenotype data were used in machine learning models: random forest and glmnet(lasso and ridge regression).
 Marker data were converted into numeric format and numerically imputed, prior to performing the supervised machine learning.
 Both models had a very close performance for this data set, but random forest did perform slightly better in comparison to glmet, and most importantly both models listed `marker703` as the most important variable, which is astoudingly consistent with my `QTL` analysis, that is the peak QTL marker was in LD with `marker703` explaining highest phenotypic variance.